jjhelmus/nmrglue/doc/tutorial.rst

 The unit_conversion object
 ==========================

-In an eariler section we used the array index values for slicing the numpy array.
+Eariler we used the array index values for slicing the numpy array.
 For reference your data in more common NMR units nmrglue provides the ``unit_coversion`` object.
 Use the ``make_uc`` function to create a ``unit_conversion`` object:

     >>> dic,data = ng.pipe.read("test.ft2")